 If you live for more than seven years after creating the trust, assets would not form part of your estate.
 The HMRC website has more information about trusts and taxes.

 Why consider a lifetime trust?

-There are several reasons why someone might want to consider a lifetime trust.
+There are several reasons to consider a lifetime trust.
 For example:

-- they might want to pass assets on to a minor or someone with limited mental capacity who needs the help of trustees to manage their finances
+- to pass assets on to a minor or someone with limited mental capacity who needs the help of trustees to manage their finances

-- to ‘protect’ their assets from being included in the financial assessment for care costs.
+- to ‘protect’ assets from being included in the financial assessment for care costs.

 But placing assets in a trust is unlikely to help you to avoid care home charges.
-When the local authority carries out the financial assessment for care, any assets that you have moved into a trust could be seen as deliberate deprivation of assets, meaning that the local authority might still be able to take their value into account.
+When the local authority carries out the financial assessment for care, any assets that you have moved into a trust could be seen as deliberate deprivation of assets, meaning that their value may still be taken into account.
 This is explained further in our article gifting assets: what are the rules?

 There are several other things to take into account when considering a lifetime trust.

 - You will lose ownership of your assets – although, you may be able to maintain some level of control if you have appointed yourself as a trustee.